rmuell9/interpreter/README.md

-### Writing an Interpreter in Go

-Language Features:
-- C-lke syntax
-- Variable bindings
-- ints and bools
-- arithmetic
-- built-in functions
-- first-class and higher-order functions
-- closures
-- strings
-- arrays
-- dictionaries (hashes)
+# Interpreter

+Language made with C-like syntax and basic built-in functions and data structures